standardnotes/sncrypto/README.md

 ## Tests

-Tests must be run in the browser due to WebCrypto dependency.
+Tests must be run in the browser due to WebCrypto and WebAssembly dependency.

 1. `node test-server.js`
 2. Open browser to `http://localhost:9003/test/test.html`.